ggabbiani/OFL/orthodocs/artifacts/din_rails.md

 A DIN rail is a metal rail of a standard type widely used for mounting circuit breakers and industrial control equipment inside equipment racks.
-These products are typically made from cold rolled carbon steel sheet with a zinc-plated or chromated bright surface finish.
+These products are typically made from cold rolled carbon steel sheet with a zinc-plated or chromed bright surface finish.
 Although metallic, they are meant only for mechanical support and are not used as a busbar to conduct electric current, though they may provide a chassis grounding connection.